-At the reporting date, inventories were QR 19,208 thousand (31 December 2015: QR 20,280 thousand) without any provision for obsolete, slow moving and damaged inventories.
+At the reporting date, inventories were QR 26,948 thousand (31 December 2016: QR 19,208 thousand) with a provision for obsolete and slow moving inventories amounting to QR 4,683 thousand (31 December 2016: Nil).
 Any difference between the amounts actually realised in future periods and the amounts expected will be recognised in the consolidated statement of income.